Declaration of Port-Of-Spain 15 September 2007.

 Non-communicable Diseases (NCDs) or chronic diseases are a group of conditions that are not passed from person to person and are mainly of a long duration and progress slowly.
-NCDs include cardiovascular diseases, diabetes, cancers, chronic lower respiratory diseases, sickle cell disease, mental illness, injuries among other NCDs.
+NCDs include cardiovascular diseases, diabetes, cancers, chronic lower respiratory diseases, sickle cell disease, mental illness and injuries.
 They are mainly a result of a combination of genetic, environmental, behavioural and metabolic risk factors, such as, physical inactivity, unhealthy diet, harmful use of alcohol, air pollution, stress and overweight/obesity.
-So, the way we live, work and play are contributing to this public health problem.
+The way people live, work and play are contributing to this public health problem.

-In the Caribbean Region, NCDs are the leading cause of death and disability, 76.8% of the total deaths (non-latin Caribbean excluding Haiti) were due to NCDs in 2016.
-Cardiovascular disease 30.8%, cancer 17.2% and diabetes 10.8% are the leading causes of death due to NCDs.
-Many of these persons die before the age of 70 years old in their prime of their lives and the top four countries with the highest premature mortality in the Americas are Caribbean Member States (Guyana 57.9%, Haiti 52.5%, Belize 47.5%, Suriname 47.3%).
+In the Caribbean Region, NCDs are the leading cause of death and disability, 76.8% of the total deaths (non-Latin Caribbean, excluding Haiti) were due to NCDs in 2016.
+Cardiovascular diseases 30.8%, cancer 17.2% and diabetes 10.8% are the leading causes of death due to NCDs.
+Many of these persons die in the prime of their lives before the age of 70 years.
+The top four countries with the highest premature mortality in the Americas are CARPHA Member States (Guyana 57.9%, Haiti 52.5%, Belize 47.5%, Suriname 47.3%).
 1

 In, September 2007, the CARICOM Heads of Government in recognition of the threat to health and socio-economic development posed by the burden of these diseases committed to the Port of Spain Declaration: “Uniting to stop the Epidemic of NCDs”.
-This was the first ever summit and Regional declaration on NCDs worldwide, which subsequently created the catalyst for global action resulting in the United Nations Political Declaration and High-Level meeting on NCDs 2011 and follow-up meetings and commitments 2014, and 2018.
-In 2015, targets for NCD and their risk factors was included in the Sustainable Development Goals.
+This was the first ever summit and regional declaration on NCDs worldwide, which subsequently created the catalyst for global action resulting in the United Nations (UN) Political Declaration and High-Level meeting on NCDs in 2011 and follow-up meetings and commitments in 2014, and 2018.
+In 2015, targets for NCD and their risk factors were included in the UN Sustainable Development Goals (SDGs).